 Meet Anna Karolina Chimiak

-Anna Karolina Chimiak is a doctoral researcher at the Human Rights Center at Ghent University, starting in October 2025.
+Anna Karolina Chimiak is a doctoral researcher at the Human Rights Centre at Ghent University.
 She is part of the ERC-funded GROUNDOC project, which examines how grassroots actors in aparadigmatic transitional justice contexts develop innovative practices of documentation, truth-seeking, and memory preservation.
 The project explores how these initiatives resist structures of violence and expand the possibilities of justice beyond institutional frameworks.